nraval1729/value_investing_tool/playground/README.txt

 The rank cells are all black as it would not make sense to color them.

-For our demo purposes, we are using a limited data set.
-This means, that which ever path you take through our exploration grid, you will end up with the electric uitilities data in the heatmap.
+For our demo purposes, we are using a limited data set, and the backend is elided.
+This means, that which ever path you take through our exploration grid, you will end up with the electric utilities data in the heatmap.

 Notes regarding the exploration interface:
 Breadcrumbs allow you to travel backwards, and let you know where you are at contextually.